Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Sweets will do you no good, Chancell-, I mean, Claude.
 You spoil the young ones too much.
 At least, they have the discipline to get up on time for their activities.”

 It seemed like Saki was still fumbling with what exactly to call me.
 She had been accustomed to calling the previous Chancellor as such, so it became natural for her to call me the same.
 However, a shiver ran down my spine whenever that happened, so I preferred that it be used as little as possible.
 At least, until the bad memories faded a bit.

 When asked what I should be referred to then, she cycled through a couple of the common courtesies before one sent a particularly strong sense of ominousness.

 In her viewpoint, that had been a perfectly innocent and acceptable title.
-I was, in a way, at a higher standing than she was, and likely, she viewed me as someone to follow.
+I was, in a way, at a higher standing than she was, and older as well.
+Likely, she viewed me as someone to follow.

 However, the memory of her partial demonification floated in my mind at that moment.
 The menacing dark aura, coupled with the hollow expression of sadness and loneliness, had reminded me of a certain yandere character that eliminated those that got close to ‘her Senpai’.
 All she needed was a bloody hatchet or something to complete the picture.

 Of course, Saki had no idea what had unnerved me.
 And it was a bit harsh to view a companion in such a manner.
 Ultimately, I just waved the suggestion off and went with addressing each other on a first name basis.
 At least, she didn’t seem to mind that.
 It was best not to tempt fate.

 I stared at the calm face that Saki had on now.
 It was quite the difference from how she acted upon my return to Sistina.
 She had been controlled by Willingham, and the fallout afterward was understandable.
 To be conversing casually like this was a blessing compared to that time.

 She placed her cup gently back on the saucer.